 There were several pages in “Girl, Stop Apologizing” where I found myself highlighting phases, laughing out loud and sending screen- shots to friends.
 Both books are written for the everyday woman.
 Not just the single working lady, the stay at home mom, or the grandma who has “lived”, but EVERYONE.
 Hollis asks us to make goals and to improve.
 Because: we, are made for more!
 Hollis was able to share her story and her advice while telling her readers in a hilarious “take it or leave it” fashion persuaded me to not only keep reading “Girl Stop Apologizing” but to also reevaluate my life for the better.
 Thanks to my homegirl Rachel I’m making some life changes!

-Without further ado here’s our top 10 questions you need to ask during your book club meeting of Rachel Hollis’ book: “Girl, Stop Apologizing”.
+Without further ado here are our top 10 questions you need to ask during your book club meeting of Rachel Hollis’ book: “Girl, Stop Apologizing”.

 1.)
 What was your biggest take away from the novel?